-The Company is enhancing the audit and supervisory functions by appointing executive directors and employees of the Company to concurrently work as directors or Corporate Auditors of subsidiaries.
-In addition, the Company receives periodic and ad hoc reporting from subsidiaries through departments in charge of individual subsidiaries, has discussions where necessary, and issues that have significant impact on the Company are reported to the Executive Meeting.
+The Company appoints executive directors and employees of the Company to concurrently work as directors or corporate auditors of subsidiaries to enhance the audit and supervisory functions.
+The Company receives periodic and ad hoc reporting from subsidiaries and has discussions where necessary.
+Issues that have significant impact on the Company are reported to the Management Meeting.

-To ensure that business activities are carried out strictly in accordance with "Company-wide Subsidiary Management Rules", the subsidiaries' projects that should be subject to preliminary discussions with the Company and projects to be determined at the discretion of subsidiaries were distinguished.
-In addition, the information communication routes from subsidiaries to the Company were confirmed, and ongoing confirmation is being made on the establishment of rules at subsidiaries.
+In accordance with the Company-wide Subsidiary Management Rules, the subsidiaries' projects are divided into those requiring preliminary discussions with the Company and those to be determined at the discretion of subsidiaries, and the Company confirms the information communication routes from subsidiaries to the Company.
+Further, the Company constantly confirms the status of establishment of rules at subsidiaries.